-She is passionate about social justice, arts education, human rights and interested in exploring the social emotional aspect of the human psyche.
-She is also an avid traveler, foodie, and an adventurer.
-She is an avid scuba and a free diver.
+She is passionate about social justice, arts education, and human rights, and is interested in exploring the social-emotional aspect of the human psyche.
+She is also an avid traveler, foodie, and adventurer.
+She is an avid scuba diver and a free diver.

 She is currently the Program Manager of Dance Education & Family Programs at The Joyce Theater - the international leader in dance presentation.